 The lower half of the drawer is just another checkpoint for you to review output configuration.
 You can always go back and change things.

-You can make your formula private or allow some others to access it.
+You can make your formula private or allow others to access it.
 The default level of visibility is global, which makes your formula accessible by everyone.